 Collecting patient payments is time-consuming.
 Do you know how much time your staff spends to collect a single payment?
 Ask your staff to walk you through their daily process to collect, reconcile and post payments – you may be surprised to learn how much time is wasted on manual processes.

-As discussed in our Back to School for Healthcare Payments webinar, it takes about eight minutes on average to collect one patient payment.
+On average, it takes about eight minutes to collect one patient payment.

 Eight minutes.
 Most people can run a mile in that time.